Somalia’s election standoff intensifies, raising risk of political violence

 “The chairperson of SEIT told us that he is unable to accept my application without the approval of the regional president,” Jawari said.

-Ahmed Aden Safina, SEIT’s spokesman, said the body remained independent and candidacy approval processes may be overseen by regional presidents but not interfered with.
-He said Jawari’s complaint was being reviewed.
+Ahmed Aden Safina, SEIT’s spokesman, said the body remains independent and that regional presidents may oversee the approval of candidates but not interfere with the process.
+He said Jawari’s complaint is being reviewed.

-Before Farmajo’s move on Monday, the U.S. State Department had issued a statement reiterating that it was “deeply concerned by the continuing delays and by the procedural irregularities that have undermined the credibility of the [election] process.”
+Before Mohamed’s move on Monday, the U.S. State Department issued a statement reiterating that it was “deeply concerned by the continuing delays and by the procedural irregularities that have undermined the credibility of the [election] process.”